Winchestercoder/Winchestercoder/README.md

 - 👋 Hi, I’m @Winchestercoder
-- 👀 I’m interested in skateboarding, graffiti, frontend web design and working out
+- 👀 I’m interested in frontend web design
-- 🌱 I’m currently learning Javascript and frontend web design
+- 🌱 I’m currently learning Javascript, HTML, and CSS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
-I don't have contacts as I'm in secondary school.

 <!---
 Winchestercoder/Winchestercoder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.